-Eating a plant-based diet was one of the fastest moving trends of 2017 and it's gaining even more traction in 2018.
+Eating a plant-based diet was one of the fastest moving trends of and it's gaining even more traction moving into 2020.
 So you might be asking yourself, "why should I eat a plant-based diet?"
 Read on to discover why this age-old idea is coming on strong.

 1. EATING PLANTS CAN PREVENT OR REVERSE MOST WESTERN DISEASES

 These include heart disease, type 2 diabetes, high blood pressure, stroke and also, impotence.

 When the goal is to eat plants, you're also cutting out processed foods, animal proteins and dairy, which reduces intake of saturated fat and cholesterol, both of which increase artery-damaging LDL cholesterol levels in the bloodstream.

 Removing them from your diet also protects the endothelial cells that line the walls of your arteries, and helps keep them from releasing compounds that make arteries tighten.

 • Revitalized Blood Vessels

 Eating loads of leafy greens like kale, spinach, and collards helps your body produce new copies of the cells that line artery walls.
 Healthy arteries, in turn, produce loads of nitric oxide, a beneficial compound that keeps your blood vessels relaxed.

 • A better "good bug" mix in your intestines

 Cutting out red meat, eggs, dairy, and other animal proteins reduces the effects of "bad" bacteria in your digestive system that churn out a compound called TMAO, which creates inflammation that clogs your arteries.